Circuit Breaker Size Calculator

 where: I — resulting current; W — appliance's wattage; V — voltage; PF — power factor.

-Please use this calculator as a starting point only!
+This calculator provides an estimate only.
+Always verify wire size, installation conditions, and local electrical requirements before installing or replacing a circuit breaker.
 Allow a licensed electrician to install the correct circuit breaker size for your appliances!

 Frequently Asked Questions